fidwell/AdventOfCode/README.md

 the `input` folder alongside the sample input.
 They should be named `puzzle01.txt`, `puzzle02.txt`, etc. See the README in each language's subdirectory for further instructions.

+## Other resources

+I wrote a custom user style for the AoC website that makes it a bit more readable.
+You can download it [here](https://gist.github.com/fidwell/be068bd68deca0445d41cf497ef78773).
+I recommend using [Stylus](https://add0n.com/stylus.html) in your browser to apply the stylesheet.